An update-resilient Kalman filtering approach: Update risk sensitive filter

 In view of the above result, $\theta_{MAX}$ depends on $\rho,\alpha$ and $G$.
 Thus, it is possible to compute the best upper bound for $\theta$ optimizing $\theta_{MAX}$ with respect to $(\rho,\alpha,G)$.
 It is worth noting that (\ref{rec2}) is the same recursion for the usual risk sensitive filter, i.e. P-RSF.
-However, there is a fundamental difference: while in Algorithm \ref{RSF} we require that $\theta$ satisfies \al{P_t^{-1}+C^\top R^{-1}C-\theta I >0,\nn} in P-RSF we require the stronger condition \al{P_t^{-1}-\theta I >0.\nn} Thus, in general the range of $\theta$ in U-RSF is larger than the one for P-RSF.
+However, there is a fundamental difference: while in Algorithm \ref{RSF} we require that $\theta$ satisfies $P_t^{-1}+C^\top R^{-1}C-\theta I >0,$ in P-RSF we require the stronger condition $ P_t^{-1}-\theta I >0.$ Thus, in general the range of $\theta$ in U-RSF is larger than the one for P-RSF.
 Moreover, the upper bound obtained through $\theta_{MAX}$ for the update case is in general larger than the prediction case.
 Indeed, forcing $\alpha=1$ in Theorem \ref{teoRS2} we obtain $\theta_{MAX}$ for the prediction case, see \cite{LEVY_ZORZI_RISK_CONTRACTION}.

 Regarding the least favorable model in steady state, we mention that it is possible to establish a result similar to Proposition \ref{teoLFConv} where the condition on $c$ sufficiently small is replaced by $\theta$ sufficiently small.
 Then, using the same reasoning at the end of Section \ref{sec_4}, it is possible to conclude that the covariance matrix of state estimation error of U-RSF in steady state is bounded.